Frequently Asked Questions

 Togo SMS Best Practices, Compliance, and Features

-Togo supports basic SMS functionality including concatenated messages and alphanumeric sender IDs, though some advanced features like two-way SMS are not available.
+Togo supports basic SMS functionality including concatenated messages and alphanumeric sender IDs.
+Two-way SMS is not available.

 Two-way SMS is not supported in Togo.
-Messages can only be sent one-way from businesses to consumers, making it suitable for notifications and alerts but not for interactive messaging campaigns.
+Send messages one-way from your business to consumers, making it suitable for notifications and alerts but not for interactive messaging campaigns.

 Concatenated Messages (Segmented SMS)